nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Session and athlete must already exist.

 Examples:
-* `unmark 1 n/John Doe` marks John Doe's attendance as absent in the 1st session in the session list.
+`unmark 1 n/John Doe` <br> Marks John Doe's attendance as absent in the 1st session in the session list.

 ### Adding an athlete to a session: `student-add`